2013 GLR Super Randonneurs

 posted: May 19

 I just received ride summary data from last weekend's brevets.
-Weather was unseasonably chilly with occasional light rain and strong northwest winds.
+Weather was unseasonably chilly with occasional light rain and very strong northwest winds.
 Thirty eight riders started the 200k and eight started the 300k.
-There were four DNF's on the 200k, most resulting from the challenging weather conditions.
-A determined group of six riders along with our favorite mixed tandem finished the 200k in 8:40, others finished throughout the day.
+A group of six riders along with our favorite mixed tandem finished the 200k in 8:40 with the remainder finishing in small groups throughout the day.
 A group of three brave and determined 300k riders finished in about 17.5 hours.
+All 300k starters finished however there were four DNF's on the 200k, most resulting from the challenging weather conditions.

 Congratulations to all new and returning randonneurs!
 Hopefully the conditions will be more favorable at our next event.